GeyserCustomModelData/HowTo/README.md

         "damage_predicate": 1
     }
     ```
 5. You now have some modifiers that you can set to further customise your item.
-They are NOT required.
+Note that they are NOT required.
     * `display_name` (string)
     * `is_tool` (boolean)
     * `allow_offhand` (boolean)
     * `is_hat` (boolean)
     * `texture_size` (int)
+    * `render_offsets` (object) It works as follows.
+Note that all the sub-objects are optional, except x, y and z.
+You can have for example only a main hand with a position, and noting else.
+    ```json
+    "render_offsets": {
+        "main_hand": {
+            "position": {
+                "x": 0,
+                "y": 0,
+                "z": 0
+            },
+            "rotation": {
+                "x": 0,
+                "y": 0,
+                "z": 0
+            },
+            "scale": {
+                "x": 0,
+                "y": 0,
+                "z": 0
+            }
+        },
+        "off_hand": {

+        }
+    }
+    ```

 ## Geyser API
 1. In your extension config file, you need to set: `loadTime: "PRE_INITIALIZE"` so that the pre init event can be caught, and your items can be registered.